 CBD salves have become a staple in the CBD scene.
 What exactly is a CBD salve, though?
 How is it different from CBD oil or other CBD-infused topicals?
 Well, we’ve put together this complete guide to CBD salves to help you make an informed decision!

-What is CBD Salve?
+What Is a CBD Salve?

 Are CBD salves the same as CBD lotions and creams?
 Not exactly.
 While they’re all applied topically and absorbed through the skin, there are slight differences between them.
 Each is explained in a bit more detail here: